sungsujaing/Artificial_Intelligence_articles_and_tutorials/Articles/Training and running Yolo on Jupyter notebook (tensorflow).md

 The original YOLO algorithm is implemented in [Darknet framework](https://github.com/pjreddie/darknet) by Joseph Redmon.
 This open-source framework is written in C and CUDA, and its detailed implementation can be found on the [Darknet project website](https://pjreddie.com/darknet/).
 The pre-trained models and weights are fully available and these can be used to detect in real-time the objects that the model has been trained for.

 Along with the original darknet, we also have a new framework called [**darkflow**](https://github.com/thtrieu/darkflow).
-Thanks to thtrieu, the darknet framework has been translated into Tensorflow under the name of darkflow.
-With darkflow, YOLO (only support up to YOLO version2 yet!) can be retrained/customized on Tensorflow.
+Thanks to thtrieu, the darknet framework has been translated into TensorFlow under the name of darkflow.
+With darkflow, YOLO (only support up to YOLO version2 yet!) can be retrained/customized on TensorFlow.

 The detailed implementation of YOLO on darkflow is described in its repository where it utilizes the ***flow*** method on a console.
 This article describes the step-by-step process of running/training YOLO on Jupyter notebook.